 It's something that's been happening nearly as long as there have been autos and gas stations.
 As gas prices rise, so does fuel theft.

+The national average for a gallon of gasoline is well over $4, raising the profit potential for gas thieves.
+Poachers across the US have been hard at work finding creative ways to liberate fossil fuel from vehicles and gas stations alike.
 In Kansas City, thieves reportedly are drilling directly into gas tanks to bypass the anti-rollover valves that prevent siphoning on newer vehicles.
 In Houston, miscreants in a minivan with a special trap door reportedly stole around 1,000 gallons of diesel directly from the tanks at a gas station over several days.

 While no gas or diesel vehicle is theft-proof, there are a number of simple steps you can take to protect yourself against fuel filching.

 1. Odor of gas or diesel near your vehicle 2.
 Fuel puddled underneath your vehicle 3.
 Fuel gauge is noticeably lower 4.
 Vehicle fails to start

+1. File a police report immediately.
+2. Contact your insurance agent.
 3. Have your vehicle taken to a dealer or service shop for repairs.